codemix/yii2-localeurls/README.md

 In this case, `fr` will first be stored as last used language before the user is redirected.

 #### Filter urlRoutes for exclusion
 To exclude urlRoutes, like in a API case, define a filter array in your configuration.
-Language detection will not triggere for those URLs.
+Language detection will not trigger for those URLs.

     'components' => [